m3m0r7/github-php-function-jumper/readme.md

 3. Access to `chrome://extesions`

-4. Enable to developer mode on theGoogle Chrome.
+4. Enable to developer mode on the Google Chrome.
 <img src="docs/desc_01.jpg">

 5. Click the `Load unpacked` button, and choose cloned directory.